1KHA/dhwmk/memory-bank/activeContext.md

 ## 2. Recent Changes

+### Search Functionality Enhancement
+- **Enhanced Participant Search:** Improved the search functionality in the admin dashboard participants page:
+  - Updated the API route (`/api/admin/participants/route.ts`) to search across multiple fields:
+    - Email, full name, first/second/family names
+    - Contact number, phone number
+    - University, major, city
+    - All searches are case-insensitive for better results
+  - Updated the search input UI with:
+    - More descriptive placeholder text
+    - Enter key support for immediate search
+    - Added a search button for better usability
+  - Implemented server-side sorting to show newest participants first

+- **Enhanced Team Search:** Improved the search functionality in the admin dashboard teams page:
+  - Updated the API route (`/api/admin/teams/route.ts`) to search across:
+    - Team fields: team name, idea name, track, description
+    - Team members: names and emails of all team members
+  - Updated the teams page to:
+    - Send search queries to the API instead of filtering client-side
+    - Added Enter key support and search button
+    - Improved the search placeholder text
+  - Removed redundant client-side filtering to rely on the more powerful server-side search

+### Registration Closure Implementation
+- **Hackathon Registration Closure:** Implemented a system to close registration for the hackathon:
+  - Modified the `/register-team` page to show "انتهى التسجيل" message when registration is closed
+  - Hidden the registration forms to prevent new submissions
+  - Created a configuration-based approach to easily toggle registration status
+  - Maintained the page structure while disabling the registration functionality

 ### Team Member Management Enhancement
 - **Participant Dashboard Team Member Removal:** Implemented the ability for team leaders to remove members from their team
   - Created a new API endpoint `/api/participant/remove-member` that handles member removal with proper permissions checking